 One last association to touch on that blue commonly has is an association with justice, loyalty, and perseverance, especially when red is included.
 Many national flags use this color scheme for this reason.
 Law enforcement is typically seen wearing blue.
 The United States Air Force brand is a dignified example of an identity that utilizes blue as its hallmark color.

 The list goes on and on of corporations that use the color blue.
 General Electric, Ford, Walmart, The Weather Channel, Gap, American Express, AT&T. What do you think these companies were trying to communicate in the development of their corporate identity?
-Most likely they found blue to be the best look for their company to communicate ideals of trust, reliability, productivity, and intellect.
+Most likely they found blue to be the best look for their company to communicate ideas of trust, reliability, productivity, and intellect.